FEMERN PORT & INDUSTRIAL PARK

 Expansion & Future Industrial Development

-• Production of monopiles and transition pieces for offshore wind
+• Offshore wind foundations, monopiles and transition pieces

-The transformation of the Rødbyhavn production facility into the Femern Port & Industrial Park offers a strategic asset for both public and private sector investments.
+The transformation of the Rødbyhavn production facility into Femern Port & Industrial Park creates a strategic asset for public and private investment.
+The site combines scale, port access and heavy infrastructure, positioning Lolland-Falster as a credible hub for defence, infrastructure and green transition projects of strategic importance.

 We invite investors and business owners to collaborate with us during the pre-design phase of the future Femern Port & Industrial Park.